bankh/ShapeNetCore/README.md

 # ShapeNetCore

 This documentation outlines the process and logic of Python scripts developed for enhancing a dataset stored in CSV format and validating model IDs against an external text file.
-At the end, these will generate the `taxonomy.json` file which is required by a lot of ShapeNetCore implementation.
+At the end, these will generate the `taxonomy.json` file which is required by various implementation of ShapeNetCore.
 The workflow involves two primary steps:

 **Adding Synset Names to a CSV File:** The first script reads an input CSV file, adds additional columns with synset names and sub-synset names using the Natural Language Toolkit (NLTK)'s WordNet interface, and saves the enhanced dataset to a new CSV file.